Josiah Mwangi Kariuki: Political life

+Conflict with Kenyatta government

-After his release, he managed to secure Kenyatta's approval in starting Nyeri's Kenya African National Union (KANU) branch by visiting him in detention.
-When Kenya became independent, Kariuki worked as Kenyatta's private secretary between 1963 and 1969.
-In the late 1960s and early '70s, Kariuki's relationship with Kenyatta became increasingly strained as Kariuki became increasingly vocal in his criticism of Kenyatta's governmental policies and their results, including high levels of government corruption, widening inequalities, and the deterioration of relations between Kenya and other members of the East African Community.
-In addition, the KANU government under Kenyatta had failed to provide drought relief, and had badly mismanaged the economy in the wake of the 1973 oil crisis.
-A major criticism regarded the unfair distribution of land by the Kenyatta regime.
-After Kenya's independence, the United Kingdom government had given the Kenyatta government funds to buy back land from European settlers.
+In the late 1960s and early '70s, Kariuki's relationship with Kenyatta became strained as Kariuki became increasingly vocal in his criticism of Kenyatta's governmental policies and their results, including high levels of government corruption, widening inequalities, and the deterioration of relations between Kenya and other members of the East African Community.
+In addition, the KANU government under Kenyatta had failed to provide drought relief, and had mismanaged the economy in the wake of the 1973 oil crisis.
+Kariuki criticized the unfair distribution of land by the Kenyatta regime.
+After Kenya's independence, the United Kingdom had given the Kenyatta government funds to buy back land from European settlers.
 However, the land bought back was never redistributed to those Kenyans who previously lived in these settled areas: instead, most of it was given as gifts to Kenyatta's family and friends or as bribes to influence political allies.

-In 1974, he was elected as Nyandarua North Constituency's Member of Parliament and served as an assistant minister in the Kenyatta government between 1974 and 1975.
-This was despite the government having made every possible effort to thwart his re-election, because his popularity among ordinary Kenyans threatened to overshadow Kenyatta's own.
-He was last seen alive on 2 March 1975 at the Hilton Hotel, accompanied by Kenyatta's bodyguard.
+In 1974, Kariuki was elected as Nyandarua North Constituency's Member of Parliament and served as an assistant minister in the Kenyatta government between 1968 and 1975.
+This was despite the government making every effort to thwart his re-election; JM Kariuki's popularity among ordinary Kenyans threatened to overshadow Kenyatta's own.

+JM's speeches became increasingly populist, he donated ostentatiously to charity, and his political enemies believed he was eyeing the presidency.
+While Kenyatta praised Kenya's great progress, JM declared that Kenya "had become a country of 10 millionaires and ten million beggars."
+In December, JM was openly threatened at the Nakuru Stag's Head Hotel by Kenyatta's son, and by Kiambu mafia boss, Peter Muigai.
+Muigai told JM, "You have brought trouble here from Nyandarua.
+Be warned: This is Nakuru and we can finish you at any time!"

+Between 1972 and 1975, JM became isolated from Kenyatta and was blocked from meeting him by Kenyatta's senior advisors.
+In January 1975, an Assistant Minister of the government met JM at the Norfolk Hotel and warned him of an assassination plot.
+The plot, according to the minister, would implicate JM in a revolt against Kenyatta.
+JM confided to his friends about the plot and his inability to contact Kenyatta.